Listen here or Subscribe to our Podcast

 10th February at 06:16

 You’ll notice a disturbing trend with Facebook responding to particular comments.
 Though many adoptees expressed their personal adoption pain and grief, FaceBook seem to have chosen to only acknowledge the positive -adoption comments and ignore everything else.
 This is not a stance one would expect from a social media platform like FaceBook.
-You would expect and social media platform to remain neutral and unbiased.
+You would expect social media platforms to remain neutral and unbiased.

 Adoption may seem like a simple equation: a child needs a family and a family longs for a child.
 The process of adoption serves as the cement that fills this gap between need and longing.
 Only, the cement that fills the gap in an adoptive parent’s life can be the very binder that leaves a gaping whole in the adoptee’s life.
 This contrast is difficult for many people to understand.